w14/diary/articles/real_costs.md

 A lot of commodities can be found from "platts" (Now "S&P commodities") that have cash-settled futures.
 The cash-settled futures will have accurate, free, public settlement prices even if the future doesn't trade.

 Also try IBISWorld, IndustryARC, and maybe Forrester

+Furniture - A 3ft x 4ft x 9in 4-shelf unfinished wood bookcase takes $15 of pinewood.
+Gabriel Reed said it took him 1h to make and he isn't expert.
+At $25-40/hr that's $30-50 total.
+You can buy shelves that probably take the same labor to make for <$50.
+But if you want them with pinewood, it costs $200-300.